alchemy-fullstack-js-spring-2019/classwork/19_react/07_children/EXERCISES.md

 * create an `App` component that uses your `Sidebar` component
 * create an `index.js` that renders your `App` component

-## Create and render a Sidebar component that can error
+## Create and render a error thing

 Demo [Simple Error](https://demo.alchemycodelab.io/simple-error)